How Common Are Golf Cart Accidents?

 Common Causes of Golf Cart Accidents

-While there are many causes of golf cart accidents, many of them are attributed to a lack of attention to the road or lack of safety features present in the design.
+While there are many causes of golf cart accidents, many of them are attributed to a lack of attention to the road or a lack of safety features present in the design.
 Here are some of the most common causes of golf cart accidents:

 Lack of Seatbelts